Lume

 Navigating the IPTV App During the Tournament

-Before June 11: 1.
+Before today's match: 1.
 Confirm your EPG is loading and showing correct times 2.
-Create a "World Cup" channel favourites group with all relevant broadcasters 3.
+Create a "World Cup" channel favourites group with the broadcaster categories you plan to test 3.
 Identify which channels carry your nation's matches (BBC for UK, Fox for US, TF1 for France, ARD for Germany, etc.) 4.
-Test a 4K channel if your device supports it
+Test a 4K channel if your device supports it and the source is available

 During the group stage (June 11 – July 1): Multiple matches per day.
 Use the EPG guide view to see which channels have upcoming matches.
 Filter by time to see today's schedule.
 TiviMate's "now and next" view is particularly useful for planning your viewing day.